jedahu/progblog/content/post/2016-01-26-my-kingdom-for-a-build-system.md

 title: My kingdom for a build system
 ---

 The DNX based projects I've created all use a simple Powershell script for building.
-It is only 44 l lines long with a function for each build phase.
+It is only 44 lines long with a function for each build phase.

 The script amounts to a thin wrapper over dnx and dnu commands which applies them to (potentially) more than one project.
 The script requires a conventional